 I, Kenneth L. Schroeder, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the quarterly report of KLA-Tencor Corporation on Form 10-Q for the fiscal quarter ended September 30, 2003 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such quarterly report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of KLA-Tencor Corporation.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the quarterly report of KLA-Tencor Corporation on Form 10-Q for the fiscal quarter ended December 31, 2003 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such quarterly report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of KLA-Tencor Corporation.

-November 7, 2003 ------Dated By: /s/ Kenneth L. Schroeder Name: Kenneth L. Schroeder Title: Chief Executive Officer

-CERTIFICATION OF CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-I, John H. Kispert, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the quarterly report of KLA-Tencor Corporation on Form 10-Q for the fiscal quarter ended September 30, 2003 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such quarterly report on Form 10-Q fairly presents in all material respects the financial condition and results of operations of KLA-Tencor Corporation.

-November 7, 2003 By: /s/ Johi n H. Kispert
+February 6, 2004 By: /s/ KENNETH L. SCHROEDER Dated Name: Title: Kenneth L. Schroeder Chief Executive Officer PURS 18 U.S.C.
+AS ADOPTE CHIEF FINANCIAL OFFICER SUANT TO SECTION 1350, D PURSUANT TO RBANES-OXLEY ACT OF 2002 I, John H. Kispert, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Corporation on Form 10-Q for the fiscal quarter ended December 31, 2003 fully comp 1934 and that information contained in such quarterly report on Form 10-Q fairly presence Corporation. plies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of February 6, 2004 By: /s/ JOHN H. KISPERT Dated Name: John H. Kispert

--

-Dated Name: John H. Kispert

-Title: Chief Financial Officer

-A signed original of this written statement required by Section 906 has been provided to KLA-Tencor Corporation and will be retained by KLA-Tencor Corporation and furnished to the Securities and Exchange Commission or its staff upon request.